![]() |

 |

-Lactic Fermentation The beginning of my lactofermenting!
+Fermentation for Veggies The beginning of my lactofermenting!
 Pickles take just a few days on the counter then a week in the fridge and they are ever so good, and healthy!
 Always work with glass for any ferment!
 No plastic of any kind.

-2 lb cabbage to 1 T sea salt.
+1 T sea salt in 2 c water 1 1/2 t salt in 1 c water 1 t salt in 2/3 c water 1/2 t salt in 1/3 c water Sauerkraut: 2 lb cabbage to 1 T sea salt.
 Use some large leaves to make a cover to help hold it under the brine.
 In my 2 gal glass jar I pounded in 14 lb of cabbage cut in the 1/4 inch blade on my mandoline slicer.
 Use a small plate and my 1 gallon weights on top of the leaves.
-I needed to add a quart of two of brine this year (2017).
-To make a brine for cucumbers, onions, rudabaga, turnips, or radishes: 1 T sea salt per pint of water Bread and butter type pickles: 1 T sea salt in a pint of water with 1 T cane sugar Add onions, garlic, 1 t mustard seeds, 1/4 t peppercorns, or 1/2 t dill seed.
+I needed to add a quart of two of brine this year (2017). ~Sauerkraut 2024 11/2 lb per quart jar mixture of: green cabbage, purple cabbage, carrot, garlic, peppercorns, caraway seed.
+2 1/4 t salt each qt jar To make a brine for cucumbers, onions, rudabaga, carrots, or radishes: 1 T sea salt per pint of water ~Now that I have whey from making unpasteurized yogurt add it to the ferment!
+Try: 1 t salt per pint and 2 oz whey Bread and butter type pickles: 1 T sea salt in a pint of water with 1 T cane sugar OR honey Add onions, garlic, 1 t mustard seeds, 1/4 t peppercorns, or 1/2 t dill seed.
+Prepare brine, put stuff in, weigh it under the brine and wait.
+Try it after a few days and refrigerate and eat when you like it!
 A week on the counter has been yielding a bubbly pleasantly sour ferment.
 After this move to colder storage, refrigerate in summer or garage in the fall and winter.
 Small cucumbers for pickles has been taking a few days on the counter, until they get quite cloudy.
 Then store in fridge and eat in about a week.

 |